 The fund is designed to help unlock key sites in the town centre to facilitate wider regeneration and comes in addition to many other pots of money including the Towns Fund and Getting Building Fund.

-I have called repeatedly for Harlow’s bid to include the regeneration of Bush Fair and The Stow, a redevelopment of the bus terminal in Terminus Street and the rejuvenation of Broad Walk.
+I called repeatedly for Harlow’s bid to include the regeneration of Bush Fair and The Stow, a redevelopment of the bus terminal in Terminus Street and the rejuvenation of Broad Walk.

 I was able to secure £1 million to kickstart this work and will do everything possible to ensure that we use this opportunity to build an even better future for our community.